 Do you need to ship your artwork?
 Did you need to use a lot of ink or expensive paper for your art?
 Add it to the commission costs.

-Every single extra thing that you used in your artwork, you need to add to your commission cost.
+You need to add every extra thing you used in your artwork to your commission cost.

 For a digital artist, this can be easier, since most of the extra expenses that you have are from specific fonts that you buy, which are easier to keep a tab on, or digital brushes.